Skip to content

 Basically, although the parties are not married to each other, they live in a marriage-like relationship.

-Common law marriages do not exist in British Columbia but common law relationships do, and are governed by legislation known as the Family Law Act.
+Common-law marriages do not exist in British Columbia, but common-law relationships do and are governed by legislation known as the Family Law Act.
 Since the parties are not married, upon separation, they do not need to seek a divorce.

 That does not mean that upon separation, issues related to property and support do not have to be addressed.
 Because the intricacies of the Family Law Act are challenging, it takes experienced and talented lawyers to properly advise their clients.

-If you live in the greater Vancouver area, are living in a common law relationship, and are thinking of ending that relationship, the experienced and knowledgeable lawyers at Spectrum Family Law are here to counsel and guide you to a favorable ending.
+If you live in the greater Vancouver area, are living in a common law relationship, and are thinking of ending that relationship, the experienced and knowledgeable lawyers at Spectrum Family Law are here to counsel and guide you to a favourable ending.

 Table of Contents